sancau/givemedata/README.md

 `from givemedata import Data`

 Data is an interface object created by `givemedata` based on the config you've just specified.
-It has the same nested structure as the config and even *supports autocompletion* :).
+It has the same nested structure as the config and even *supports autocompletion* :)

+Let's assume we want to address the Analytics db on production.
+This can me made as easy as this:

+`db = Data.Work.Prod.Analytics`

+#### Step 4:

+The DB object in `givemedata` have a few methods attached to it:

+`sql(query, *, limit)` -> returns an SQL query result as a Pandas DataFrame `public_tables` (property) -> returns a dataframe with information about all public tables in the DB.
+`all_tables` (property) -> returns a dataframe with information about all tables in the DB - both public and service.
+`public_fields` (property) -> all public fields
+`all_fields` (property) -> all fields, public and service

+These properties also provide some helpers:

+[for both - fields and tables] `search(term_as_string)` -> searches the table/field names by the given term

+[for tables only]
+`sample(df_index_as_int)` -> displays sample of table rows and metadata about the fields in the table

+#### Limitations & Other Notes

-By now only PostgreSQL is supported as the project is the earliest possible development stage.
+- By now only PostgreSQL is supported as the project is in the earliest possible development stage.
 This was made to support my own workflow but I have plans to improve this and add support for different databases such as MySQL, SQLite3, Cassandra, etc
+- Only read operations are supported (this is the first priority in the road map, so it will be fixed soon)